Aaron Pribble on episode 260 of the 10-Minute Teacher Podcast

 It is worth it.
 They are worth it.
 This is an incredible, fantastic, remarkable profession.

 Bio as submitted

-The post Engaging Kindergartners with Technology: Augmented Reality, Ipads, QR Codes and More appeared first on Cool Cat Teacher Blog by Vicki Davis @coolcatteacher helping educators be excellent every day.
+The post 5 Teacher Myths and How to Dispel Them: The Truth About Teaching in America appeared first on Cool Cat Teacher Blog by Vicki Davis @coolcatteacher helping educators be excellent every day.
 Meow!